-The example set by New Zealand clearly demonstrates that commercial service provider support, when monitored closely, can be applied successfully and can achieve both reduced costs and high quality of data and processing efficiency.
+The example set by New Zealand clearly demonstrates that commercial service provider support, when monitored closely, can be applied successfully and can achieve both reduced costs and a high level of data quality and processing efficiency.
 It is important to note that the service providers used demonstrate considerable experience with handling equivalent data types (NIWA, Bluewater Marine) or close fishing sector association (FishServe - represents producer organisations although no track record in providing similar services).
 Nevertheless, the review of selected RFMOs indicates that despite increased confidence in services offered, the trend towards the use of service providers for data handling processes, observed in other sectors, has not been reflected in RFMO approaches to data handling.